johnsogg/cs1300/tests/test-1-sample-questions.md

 	for dingle in dongle:
 		print dingle

-What's do the following things mean?
+What do the following things mean?

 * `for`
 * `dingle`